Nitesh-Kumar-Das/TICTAC-TOE/README.md

 # TICTAC-TOE
-this my firat time on craating a game
+this my first time on craating a game on java.
+I'm in learning period.